aj-stein/conmotion/docs/architecture.md

 # An Architecture for Mutual Monitoring of Cloud Infrastructures

+_The source code from [github.com/aj-stein/conmotion at the linked commit](https://github.com/aj-stein/conmotion/tree/develop) generated this copy of the specification, supporting documentation, and related code._

 ## Abstract

 The transparency of cloud infrastructures is a systemic challenge to industry.